asquenn/htmlsite/README.md

 7. Enter `npm i express` into your Terminal.
 8. Finally, enter `node .` into your Terminal to run the files.
 9. Head to https://localhost:3000 in your browser to see it!

+**Site Features:**
+- Basic text on homepage
+- 404 error page (works when going to any URL other than /)
+- Roboto font
+- Easy setup